aboros/slack-claude-mcp-bot/documents/mcp_frameworks_evaluation.md

 1. **Comprehensive MCP Integration**: Handles the lifecycle of MCP server connections, which is directly relevant to our Slack bot's core functionality.
 2. **Composable Agent Patterns**: Implements various agent workflows (AugmentedLLM, Parallel, Router, Intent-Classifier, Orchestrator-Workers, Evaluator-Optimizer) that could enhance the bot's capabilities.
 3. **Multiple Example Applications**: Includes examples with Claude Desktop, Streamlit, and various Python implementations that could serve as reference points.
-4. **Simplified MCP Server Management**: The MCP server management system could replace or enhance our current implementation in `mcp_manager.py`.
+4. **Simplified MCP Server Management**: The MCP server management system could replace or enhance our current implementation in `mcp_manager.py`, particularly for running async MCP servers properly.
 5. **Human Input Handling**: Has built-in mechanisms for human-in-the-loop workflows, which would be useful for the approval flow in our Slack bot.

 ### Cons